top of page

 • Higher Alpha shows the excess returns generated by a fund over its expected returns (higher the better-more than 0)

-• Low Beta is different from standard deviation as it compares the returns of the scheme to index or benchmark.
+• Low Beta is different from standard deviation as it compares the returns of the scheme to the index or benchmark.
 You need to check if your fund provided consistently high returns despite the high Beta when the market goes up for different periods.
 If the Beta value is low, then check if your fund provides you better protection when the market falls.

-• Sharpe ratio means the returns earned by an investment over the returns generated by any risk-free asset such as a fixed deposit- Higher Sharpe Ratio means greater returns from an investment but with a higher risk level.
+• Sharpe ratio means the returns earned by an investment over the returns generated by any risk-free asset such as a fixed deposit- A Higher Sharpe Ratio means greater returns from an investment but with a higher risk level.

 Well Being Shiksha Message: